*Please read these notes carefully before completing your application*

 * Provision may be included for reasonable expenses of appointment of essential staff.

 * Computers.* Major items of equipment costing more than $5,000.

 * Costs of attending conferences either within NZ or overseas.
 Travel to conferences to report on the research must be applied for separately through a Travel Grant application.* The AMRF will not accept project grant applications from undergraduate or postgraduate students (honours, Masters, PhD or MD students).
 PhD or MD students (not undergraduate, honours or Masters) can be named as a co-applicant, but cannot be a PI or co-PI.

 * Project grants are not available for the support of Masters or PhD stipends.
-(Support for Masters and PhD candidates is available through the AMRF Doctoral Scholarship Programme).* The AMRF does not provide retrospective funding.
+(Support for PhD candidates is available through the AMRF Doctoral Scholarship Programme).* The AMRF does not provide retrospective funding.

 |POSTAL ADDRESS||Research Programme Manager|

 P O Box 110139

 |TELEPHONE||+64 9 923 1701|